-- (1) Purpose.
+- 1. Purpose.
 Multi-tenant developments such as shopping malls, due to the varying occupant's need for signage and the potential for unique architecture and placement of different occupancies as they relate to street frontages, can create challenges to the applicability of sign regulations and the fair distribution of permitted square footage for occupants.
-This section is intended to define how signage permitted under this Code will be distributed among the different occupancies available in the development.
-The comprehensive sign plan shall create visual harmony between the signs, buildings, and building site through unique and exceptional use of materials, design, color, and lighting, and other design elements; and shall result in signs of appropriate scale and character to the uses and buildings on the lot as well as adjacent buildings, structures and uses. - (2) Applicability.
-A comprehensive sign plan shall be required of an applicant for all planned developments and commercial or industrial multi-tenant developments where different occupancies will compete for permitted square footage on a single lot. - (3) Submission requirements.
-An application for comprehensive sign plan approval shall be submitted to the planning director and shall include: - a.
-A site plan, dimensioned, showing the location of the buildings, structures, parking areas, driveways, and landscaped areas on the lot upon which the proposed sign is to be attached or erected. - b.
-A table or tables containing: - 1.
-Computation of the maximum total sign area. - 2.
-Maximum area for individual signs. - 3.
-Height and number of ground signs. - 4.
-Statement of the maximum total sign area and maximum number of signs permitted on the site by this section. - c.
+This section is intended to define how signage permitted under this code will be distributed among the different occupancies available in the development.
+The Comprehensive Sign Plan shall create visual harmony between the signs, building(s), and building site through unique and exceptional use of materials, design, color, and lighting, and other design elements; and shall result in signs of appropriate scale and character to the uses and building(s) on the lot as well as adjacent buildings, structures and uses. - 2.
+Applicability.
+A Comprehensive Sign Plan shall be required of an applicant for all planned developments and commercial or industrial multi-tenant developments where different occupancies will compete for permitted square footage on a single lot. - 3.
+Submission Requirements.
+An application for Comprehensive Sign Plan approval shall be submitted to the Planning Director and shall include: - a.
+A site plan, dimensioned, showing the location of the building(s), structure(s), parking area(s), driveway(s), and landscaped areas on the lot upon which the proposed sign is to be attached or erected.

+- b.
+A table or tables containing: - i.
+Computation of the maximum total sign area. - ii.
+Maximum area for individual signs. - iii.
+Height and number of ground signs. - iv.
+Statement of the maximum total sign area and maximum number of signs permitted on the site by this Ordinance. - c.
 An accurate indication on the site plan of the location and orientation of each sign for which a permit is currently being requested, the anticipated location of future signs requiring a permit, and the location of all reasonably anticipated temporary signs. - d.
-A description and illustration of the following may be required: - 1.
-Colors and materials to be used in sign construction. - 2.
-Style of lettering for all signs. - 3.
-Appearance/location of logos or icons. - 4.
-Location of each sign on the buildings, with building elevations if necessary. - 5.
-All sign proportions. - 6.
-Types of illumination. - (4) Amendment.
-A comprehensive sign plan may be amended by filing a new comprehensive sign plan, in conformance with the requirements of the sign ordinance in effect at the time, and obtaining approval of the planning director. - (5) Binding effect.
+A description and illustration of the following may be required: - i.
+Colors and materials to be used in sign construction. - ii.
+Style of lettering for all signs. - iii.
+Appearance/location of logos or icons. - iv.
+Location of each sign on the building(s), with building elevations if necessary. - v.
+All sign proportions. - vi.
+Types of illumination. - 4.
+Amendment.
+A Comprehensive Sign Plan may be amended by filing a new Comprehensive Sign Plan, in conformance with the requirements of the Sign Ordinance in effect at that time, and obtaining approval of the Planning Director.